-2.2.2.2 Medial Surface
+2.2.2.2 Medial Cortical Surface

-The frontal, parietal, occipital, and limbic lobes are present on the medial surface, Fig. 2.1c.
+The frontal, parietal, occipital, and limbic lobes are present on the medial surface of the cortex (Fig. 2.1c).
 The limbic lobe contains the gyri located at the inner edge (or limbus) of the hemisphere including (Fig. 2.4):

 - Subcallosal gyrus (areas)

 - Cingulate gyrus

 - Isthmus (of cingulate gyrus)

-- · Parahippocampal gyrus
+- Parahippocampal gyrus

-The superior frontal gyrus (separated from the limbic lobe by the cingulate sulcus, Fig. 2.1c) occupies most of the medial surface of the frontal lobe, Fig. 2.4.
-The parietal lobe includes the precuneus, Fig. 2.4 (separated from the occipital lobe by the parieto-occipital fissure, Fig. 2.1c).
-The occipital lobe comprises the cuneus and the lingual gyrus, Fig. 2.4.
+The medial frontal gyrus and the paracentral lobule separated from the limbic lobe by the cingulate sulcus (Fig. 2.1c) occupy most of the medial surface of the frontal lobe (Fig. 2.4).
+The parietal lobe includes the precuneus (Fig. 2.4) separated from the occipital lobe by the parieto-occipital fissure (Fig. 2.1c).
+The occipital lobe comprises the cuneus and the lingual gyrus separated by the calcarine sulcus (fissure) (Fig. 2.4).